The best time to climb Kilimanjaro

 Full Moon and New Moon treks

-We used to offer Full Moon Kilimanjaro treks – which many companies subsequently copied.
+We used to offer Full Moon Kilimanjaro treks – which many companies, as they usually do subsequently copied!
 We did it because we realised that the final push up the slopes of Kibo to the summit -a walk that is traditionally done at night – is best done under the light of a full moon.
-Visibility is that much greater, of course, due to the brightness of the light reflected by the full moon.
+Visibility is that much greater, of course.
 There is also those who say that the weather during the full moon period is more settled and calm.

-These full moon treks proved very popular – to the point where our detractors/competitors started to say that they were too popular.
-They argued that the mountain became too crowded at this time.
-We disagreed then, and we still do.
-But if you want to enjoy the advantages provided by the full moon, but want to avoid the (imaginary) crowds, then you can always choose to climb a day or two later or earlier.
+These full moon treks proved very popular – some would say too popular; and if you want to enjoy the advantages provided by the full moon, but want to avoid the (imaginary) crowds, then you can always choose to climb a day or two later or earlier.

 If the Full Moon doesn’t appeal, then how about a New Moon Kilimanjaro climb?
 After all, one of the chief pleasures of a Kilimanjaro climb is to gaze up at the stars.
 The lack of light pollution and the height that you are sleeping at means the Heavens are just spectacular.
 By choosing to climb over a New Moon, the light reflected from the Moon to the Earth is at its lowest, allowing you to see the stars at their brilliant best!